ubports/rootstock-ng/README.md

 Rootstock-NG is a pair of scripts to help you build and install an Ubuntu Touch rootfs.

+A copy of `adb` is included in this repository.
+This is the Linux x84-64 build, downloaded from [here](https://developer.android.com/studio/releases/platform-tools.html). rootstock-touch-install will automatically use this binary unless you specify the `-a` option.

 ## rootstock-touch-install

 rootstock-touch-install assists with installing an Ubuntu Touch rootfs on a device.

 ### Usage

-Before using rootstock-touch-install, flash your hybris-boot.img to your device using `fastboot`.
+Before using rootstock-touch-install, flash your ubports-boot.img to your device using `fastboot`.
 Then, boot into recovery.

 In most cases, the following usage will install Ubuntu Touch to your device successfully.
 If it does not, continue on to Options.